zowe/docs-site/docs/extend/extend-desktop/zlux-app-server.md

 # Tutorial: Stand up a local version of the Example Zowe Application Server

 The `zlux-app-server` repository is an example of a server built upon the application framework.
-Within the repository, you will find a collection of build, deploy, and run scripts and configuration files that will help you to configure a simple Zowe Application Server with a few applications included.
+Within the repository, you will find a collection of build, deploy, and run scripts and configuration files that will help you to configure a simple Zowe&trade; Application Server with a few applications included.

 ## Server layout